munificent/game-programming-patterns/book/component.markdown

 isolate each pattern.
 Many design patterns exist to contain code that itself isn't part of the pattern.
-In order to distill the pattern down to its essence, I try to cut as much of that out as possible, but at some point it becomes a bit like explaining how an engine works without mentioning fuel or oil.
+In order to distill the pattern down to its essence, I try to cut as much of that out as possible, but at some point it becomes a bit like explaining how to organize a closet without showing any clothes.

 The Component pattern is a particularly hard one.
 You can't get a real feel for it without seeing some code for each of the domains that it decouples, so I'll